Edgenesis/shifu.dev/docs/guides/install-shifu-dev.md

 ### Re-create a Cluster

-When occurring any error, you can delete the cluster and create a new one:
+If any problem occurs, you can delete the cluster and create a new one:

 ```bash
 $ sudo kind delete cluster